swiftlang/swift-evolution/proposals/0228-fix-expressiblebystringinterpolation.md

   String(stringInterpolationSegment: "!"))
 ```

-The type checker considers all overloads of `init(stringInterpolationSegment:)`, not just the one which implements the protocol requirement. `Swift.String` uses this to add fast paths for types conforming to `CustomStringConvertible` and `TextOutputStreamable`.
+The type checker considers all overloads of `init(stringInterpolationSegment:)`, not just the one that implements the protocol requirement. `Swift.String` uses this to add fast paths for types conforming to `CustomStringConvertible` and `TextOutputStreamable`.

 ### Issues with the current design